emews/emews-project-creator/README.md

 Each of the workflow types will create the default EMEWS project structure in the directory specified by the `-o, --output-dir` argument.
-EMEWS Creator is designed such that the workflows can be run in the same directory.
+EMEWS Creator is designed such that multiple workflows can be run in the same directory.
 For example, you can begin with the `sweep` and then create an `eqr` or `eqpy` workflow in the same output directory.
 When multiple workflows are created in the same output directory, it is crucial that the `workflow_name` configuration template argument is unique to each individual workflow.
 See the [Workflow Templates](#workflow_templates) section for more information on the `workflow_name` argument.